venkatasg/Advice-EMNLP2020/Dataset/Datasheet.md

 2. **How will the dataset will be distributed (e.g. tarball on website, API, GitHub)?**

-	The dataset is available on this GitHub repo.
+	The dataset is available on [GitHub](https://github.com/venkatasg/Advice-EMNLP2020/tree/main/Dataset).

 3. **When will the dataset be distributed?**

-	Soon.
+	It is available now.

 4. **Will the dataset be distributed under a copyright or other intellectual property (IP) license, and/or under applicable terms of use (ToU)?**